 - A record from your physician

 The proof must be a document that specifies month, day and year of immunizations or the results of blood tests (titer) showing immunity to each one of the diseases (measles, mumps, rubella, and hepatitis.
-The lab reports must be submitted for the titers.
 Your name and birthdate must be on the record and include your student number on the form.

 Two exemptions are allowed and must be certified as prescribed by law.
 They are: